Gigant (manga): Plot

 Rei Yokoyamada, a teenager aspiring to become a film maker, learns that the pornographic actress Chiho "Papico" Johansson lives near him.
 Chiho is shunned by her family and neighbors because of her job, but develops a friendship with Rei.
 Chiho finds an injured old man wearing a helmet and underwear.
 When she tries to help him, he attaches a device to her wrist that does not come off, before transforming into a doll.
 Chiho discovers that the device lets her grow into a giant with incredible strength and durability, and shrink back to her regular size, though the growth only applies to her body, tearing her clothing and leaving her naked.
 Chiho's insecure and abusive boyfriend Ryuji returns home while she demonstrates her growth power for Rei, and assumes she is cheating on him; she uses her giant power to stop him from assaulting Rei, and Ryuji leaves, ending their relationship.
 Eventually, Chiho and Rei begin dating.

 During this, a website called Enjoy the End becomes popular, where users can vote on proposed events, and the winners become reality regardless of how impossible they should be.
 These include a rain of excrement; a famous actor running naked through Shinjuku; the death of a celebrity rumored to be a murderer; and an earthquake.
 Following one request, a gigantic god of destruction descends on Tokyo, demolishing buildings and killing many.
 At the same time, another gigantic monster attacks New York, and is fought by a gigantic man.
 Rei's family takes refuge underground, and Chiho uses her giant power to fight and kill the god.

 The police identify Chiho as the giant woman, and arrest her on suspicion of criminal insurrection.
 She faces execution, but is granted amnesty after more giants and three more gods appear, who she manages to kill.
-After it becomes known that Chiho, now a celebrity, is dating a highschool student, she loses entertainment industry opportunities and they decide to put their relationship on hold.
+After it becomes known that Chiho, now a celebrity, is dating a high school student, she loses entertainment industry opportunities and they decide to put their relationship on hold.
 Meanwhile, the United States drops a nuclear bomb on Honolulu to stop giants ravaging North America.

 A group of time travelers from 2135, dressed like the old man and with similar growth powers, find Chiho, and tell her that two artificial intelligences, Socrates and Plato, were created in 2019 and leaked onto the internet, and, connecting to a Chinese satellite, built a gigantic facility in space from debris; using its machinery, including a bio-printer, the AIs operated Enjoy the End to understand humanity.
 By 2135, Socrates and Plato have drastically reduced the human population, which is why the group traveled to 2019 to destroy them.